MASS TIMBER

 Fire safety

-The thickness of CLT makes it hard to ignite, and if it does, an outer layer of noncombustible char will shield the assembly from the fire and slow critical structural degradation.
-CLT can maintain fire resistance beyond three hours, in temperatures up to 1,800 degrees Fahrenheit.
+The thickness of mass timber products such as CLT makes them hard to ignite—if they do catch fire, an outer layer of non-combustible char will shield the assembly from the fire and slow critical structural degradation.
+CLT mass timber can maintain fire resistance beyond three hours, in temperatures up to 1800 degrees F.

 Seismic safety

-Because mass timber is lightweight, it’s able to stand with smaller foundations, which reduce seismic forces during an earthquake.
+Because mass timber is lightweight, it’s able to stand with a smaller foundation, which reduces seismic forces during an earthquake.

 Versatility

 Mass timber can perform a variety of structural functions, working as beams, columns, panels, and sheer walls.
-Furthermore, it’s one of very few materials that can work nearly anywhere on the building, as internal structure, outer shell, or interior finishing.
+It’s also one of very few materials that can work nearly anywhere on the building, as internal structure, outer shell, or interior finishing.

 Aesthetics and texture

-Not all materials that can hold up a building are also attractive to look at, but timber construction is both.
+Not all materials that can hold up a building are also attractive to look at—timber construction is both.
 A beam of mass timber can be pleasing to touch, look at, and smell, becoming a signature design moment all its own.

 Strength

-Mass timber is one-fifth the weight of concrete and more than 10 times lighter than steel and is competitive with these materials’ strength, depending on the structural application.
+Mass timber products are one-fifth the weight of concrete and more than 10 times lighter than steel, and are competitive with these materials’ strength, depending on the structural application.

 Sustainability